markcarcillar/Mathematics-of-Finance/README.md

 # Mathematics of Finance

 This repository is for financing using python programming language.
-It have Compound Interest and Simple Interest.
-What it do is, it will ask us what are the given value then it will give the answer.
+It has Compound Interest and Simple Interest.
+See **Quick start** for more information on how to use this.

-### Examples:
+## Examples:
-1. Simple Interest
+### Simple Interest
   <img src="img/Simple-Interest.png" height="200">

-2. Compound Interest
+### Compound Interest
   <img src="img/Compound-Interest.png" height="200">

 ### Quick start: